Adaptation (eye): Experimental evidence

+Later independent studies in Sorsby fundus dystrophy confirmed the effect of Vitamin A on dark adaptation.
+Likewise, Vitamin A was shown to accelerate (to a lesser extent) dark adaptation in AMD.

 Anthocyanins

 Anthocyanins make up the majority of the 4000 known flavonoid phytochemicals.
 This group of approximately 600 bioactive antioxidants carries the strongest physiological effects of any plant compound.
 These chemicals are also the most visible of the flavonoid phytochemicals because they provide bright blue, red, or purple pigmentation to many plant species.
 Anthocyanins also serve to protect the photosynthetic tissues from the direct rays of the sun.

 In addition, the antioxidant, anti-inflammatory, and vasoprotective properties of anthocyanins allow them to demonstrate diverse health effects.
 In humans, anthocyanins are effective for a variety of health conditions including neurological damage, atherosclerosis, diabetes, as well as visual impairment.
 Anthocyanins frequently interact with other phytochemicals to potentiate biological effects; therefore, contributions from individual biomolecules remains difficult to decipher.

 As a result of anthocyanins providing bright colouration to flowers, the plants containing these phytochemicals are naturally successful in attracting pollinators such as birds and bees.
 The fruits and vegetables produced by such plants are also brightly pigmented attracting animals to eat them and disperse the seeds.
 Due to this natural mechanism anthocyanin-containing plants are widely abundant in most areas of the world.
 The high abundance and distribution of anthocyanin-containing plants make it a natural food source for many animals.
 Through fossil evidence it is known that these compounds were eaten in high amounts by primitive hominins.

 During World Wars I and II British Air Force aviators were known to consume extensive amounts of bilberry jam.
 The aviators consumed this anthocyanin-rich food due to its many visual benefits, included accelerated dark adaptation, which would be valuable for night bombing missions.